Outline

 - FAQs

-An offshore company is a legal entity incorporated in a jurisdiction distinct from where its primary owners or operations reside.
-These jurisdictions—often labeled “tax havens”—offer favourable corporate tax regimes, strong confidentiality protections, and streamlined regulatory frameworks designed to attract international business.
-By registering offshore, companies can:
+An offshore company is a legal entity registered in a jurisdiction distinct from where its primary owners or operations are based.
+These tax havens provide favorable corporate tax regimes, robust confidentiality protections, and streamlined regulatory frameworks to attract international business.

-- Legally minimize or defer tax on foreign-sourced income
+- Minimize or defer tax on foreign-sourced income.

-- Shield assets from certain domestic creditors and legal claims
+- Shield assets from certain creditors or legal claims.

-- Maintain the privacy of beneficial owners via nominee shareholders or directors
+- Maintain privacy for beneficial owners through nominee shareholders and directors.

 Where Can You Register Offshore Companies?